Fsubject/Rotating-Cube/README.md

 3. Run the *main.py* file

 ## Recommended models
 Don't take too big models obviously it's a very small engine.
-The most I used was a 913 vertices model with 950 faces, and it was running at 60fps.
+The most I used was a 913 vertices model with 950 faces, and it was running at 60fps (which the maximum).

 ## Contribute
 I am *open* to contributions as long as you don't just break everything.